jlan84/linear-algebra-assignment/individual.md

        row_sums_3.append(b, sum(row))
    ```

    Which is the fastest implementation?
+You should always choose the fastest way to loop.

-If that implementation is not available,
-   which one is my second choice?
-Think of when you will need the implementation
+   If that implementation is not available, which one is my second choice?
-   that performed the worst.

 ### Part 3: EDA of Fisher's Iris data